 When you decide to “deck the halls” for the holidays, thinking about Christmas tree puppy safety is critical.
 Your puppy may believe the Christmas tree is a special gift just for his entertainment.
-The attraction is natural, as puppies want to chew branches, pull off decorations or worse.
+The attraction is natural, as puppies want to chew branches, pull off decorations and worse.
 The result can be a holiday that’s anything but merry.

 Puppy Proof the Christmas Tree